Resources & Latest News

 Icon Law Makes it to the Finals of the 19th Annual ALB SE Asia Law Awards 2023!

-Icon Law is excited to announce that it has made the finals of the 19th Annual Asian Legal Business' Southeast Asia Law Awards 2023, and is in the running for not one but two categories:
+Under the leadership of Soh Chun Bin and Jeremiah Huang, Icon Law has made the finals of the 19th Annual Asian Legal Business' Southeast Asia Law Awards 2023, and is in the running for not one but two categories:

 (1) Transactional Boutique Law Firm of the Year; and